Inventions made in the USA must be filed first with the USPTO unless a petition for foreign filing license is granted

 What if an invention made in the US will be first filed in a foreign country?

-An applicant must file a petition under 37 CFR § 5.13 when there is no corresponding patent application in the US.
-Only after the foreign filing license is granted may the applicant file a US invention first in a foreign country.
+An applicant must file a petition for Foreign Filing License under 37 CFR § 5.13 when there is no corresponding patent application in the US.
+After the Foreign Filing License is granted, the applicant may then file the first patent application for a US invention in a foreign country.

 PCT Application as First-Filed Application